 DVMRP resembles the Routing Information Protocol (RIP), but is extended for multicast delivery.
-It relies upon RIP hop counts to calculate 'shortest paths' back to the source of a multicast message, but defines a 'route cost' to calculate which branches of a multicast delivery tree should be 'pruned' - once the delivery tree is established.
+It builds it's routing table resembling RIP hop counts to calculate 'shortest paths' back to the source of a multicast message, but defines a 'route cost' to calculate which branches of a multicast delivery tree should be 'pruned' - once the delivery tree is established.